nkatwesigye/capstone-casting-app/README.md

 ## Environment Variables

-In the `.env` file, the JWT token for each User Role
+In the `.env` file, there is a JWT token for each User Role and the DATABASE_URL
 - CASTING_ASSISTANT
 - CASTING_DIRECTOR
 - EXECUTIVE_PRODUCER